armaanbanoriya/armaanbanoriya/README.md

 - 👋 Hi, I’m @armaanbanoriya
-- 👀 I’m interested in Full Stack Development
+- 👀 A Full Stack Development
-- 🌱 I’m currently learning Laravel
+- 🌱 Mostly work in Laravel & Angular
-- 💞️ I’m looking to collaborate on Ecommerce project
+- 💞️ Love for Laravel.
 - 📫 How to reach me armaanbanoriya@gmail.com
 <!---
 armaanbanoriya/armaanbanoriya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.